i386x/pubdocs/C/decl.md

   types, called members
 * union is defined like structure, but all its members are placed on the same storage location
+* array and structure types are collectively called *aggregate types*

 Declarations of structures and unions are summed up by the following grammar:
 ```abnf